-Titanic director Cameron backs bid for 5,500 items from ship
+Titanic director Cameron backs bid for 5,500 ship items

 London – Filmmaker James Cameron and Titanic discoverer Robert Ballard are backing a bid by a group of British museums to acquire a collection of 5,500 artifacts from the sunken vessel.